 Bullion Exchanges Market Analyst

 Christopher Aaron has been trading in the commodity and financial markets since the early 2000’s.
 Technical analysis shares many similarities with mapping: both are based on the observations of repeating and embedded patterns in human nature.

 His strategy and technical analysis have helped his clients identify both long-term market cycles and short-term opportunities for profit.

-This article is third party analysis.
-It does not necessarily match views of Bullion Exchanges.
+This article is a third-party analysis.
+It does not necessarily match the views of the Bullion Exchanges.
 Please do not consider this article financial advice in any way.